adamaltman/redocly/developer-portal/page-table-of-contents.md

+---
+enableToc: false
+---

 # Page table of contents

 When the `siteConfig.yaml` file has `enableToc: true` then a page table of contents will appear on the right-hand side when there is more than one header.